About this Site

 Motivation Behind Shy and Free™

 Schools today teach kids the importance of community service and good companies give back in the communities they serve.
 One motivation of Shyandfree.com is community service, a way of giving back to you through the content of this site realizing that I benefited much from the help of others.
 Recognition is admittedly a motivator and I feel honored that my site has been so positively received.
-Perhaps a future motivation is a place to launch a book I have been writing, on and off, over the last 15 years or to benefit in other ways by our increasingly interconnected world through this portal.
+A future motivation is finding ways to benefit others through this portal and increasingly interconnected world.

 I began writing because there was no information that matched what I had learned about shyness.
 All of the sites and books on shyness were about overcoming, conquering, eliminating and crushing shyness.
 While having felt the same originally, my journey taught me that while I thought I needed to conquer my shyness that in fact, focusing on the many other parts of my self was actually the key to change.
 I was surprised how many people really resonated with the content, took it to heart, and changed their lives for the better once they got the message which can be summarized in just the three words, “Shy and Free” and “Shy & Free” which are my trademarks.
 For those annoyed by the trademark symbol, I understand…it is needed because the content and the site name have been copied by others, therefore it is important to declare that Shy and Free™ and Shy & Free™ are three words I claim as my brand (along with the content of this site which is copyrighted.)